ShawonAshraf/blog/src/content/rocm-tf-ubuntu/index.md

 ---
-title: Setting up your AMD GPU for Tensorflow in Ubuntu 18.04
+title: Setting up your AMD GPU for Tensorflow in Ubuntu (Updated for 20.04)
 date: '2020-03-12'
 ---